vhiribarren/wifi-status-android/README.md

 # Wifi Status for Android

+---

+## Disclaimer

+Stopping development here.
+Impossible to make it works like that after API Level 25.
+The whole purpose of this app was to only use broadcast receivers.
+Since API level 26, that is just not possible any more.

+---

 This app displays in the notification bar the current Wi-Fi access point.

 With modern Android (Lollipop and above version) it is not very useful since the information is